dwaite/connect/SIOP/siop-requirements.md

     *   RPs configured to work with OIDC OPs must work with SIOPs = SIOP request is OIDC request
     *   SIOP request currently does not include redirect_uri which is required in the rest of the specification
     *   This would eliminate a scenario where SIOP does not work with non-SIOP OIDC request - what are the minimal requirements for OP?
-*   2.Key information should be derived either by using DIDs resolved into DID documents, or sub_jwks with URNs (Cryptographic attestation of the claims)
-    *   SIOP identifiers can be represented by DIDs (in addition to hash of a public key)
-    *   Sub claim & Sub_jwk claim
-        *   During initial discussion, consensus was around adding layer of indirection, with ‘sub’ value being URI
-        *   there is one current implementation where constant sub in SIOP is used to collude a user across several apps provided by the same company for the purpose of SSO
-*   3.SIOP support for requesting claims to transmit identity characteristics is optional.
+*   2.SIOP support for requesting claims to transmit identity characteristics is optional.
     *   = SIOP can be used just for logins
-*   4.SIOP should support Implicit Grant and Authorization Code Grant
+*   3.SIOP should support Implicit Grant and Authorization Code Grant
     *   Implicit Grant for mobile device SIOPs and Authorization Code Grant for Web-based SIOPs?

 B.SIOP response

-*   5.SIOP should be able to return Verifiable Credentials and Verifiable Presentations in the response
+*   4.SIOP should be able to return Verifiable Credentials and Verifiable Presentations in the response
     *   SIOP expected to return VC/VP in the OIDC authentication response 1/ wrapped in the id_token?
 2/ directly as VC/VPs?

+C. Key recovery and key rotation
+*   5.Key information should be derived either by using DIDs resolved into DID documents, or sub_jwks with URNs (Cryptographic attestation of the claims)
+    *   SIOP identifiers can be represented by DIDs (in addition to hash of a public key)
+    *   Sub claim & Sub_jwk claim
+        *   During initial discussion, consensus was around adding layer of indirection, with ‘sub’ value being URI
+        *   there is one current implementation where constant sub in SIOP is used to collude a user across several apps provided by the same company for the purpose of SSO

-C.Trust model between RP and SIOP (need to account for a special use-case where RP and SIOP are on the same device?)
+D.Trust model between RP and SIOP (need to account for a special use-case where RP and SIOP are on the same device?)

 *   6.SIOP must be able to advertise that it is a SIOP-enabled OP
     *   RPs must be able to differentiate SIOP and OP since the key retrieval and security checks work differently (different trust model), and the sub is used differently.